-Analyze the post-filter catch for organic residue (if requested), aqueous residue, acid content, and sulfate content.
+Analyze the post-filter catch for organic residue (if required), aqueous or total residue, acid and sulfate.

-NOTE: This fraction represents "condensable" particulates, i.e. compounds which condense at ambient conditions, and particles <0.3 microns in diameter.
-Filtration for insolubles is not required if performing organic extraction since the pre-filter catches most insoluble particulates.
+NOTE: This fraction represents

+"condensable" particulates i.e. compounds which condense at ambient conditions and particulates <0.3 microns in diameter.

+Filtration for insolubles is not normally required before organic extraction, since the up-filter catches most insoluble particulates.